dreanicls/Andrea-s-Asian-Drama-Watchlist-kit/index.md

 **Genre:**  Crime, Drama

-Another Japanese drama.
 This is a good one a personal fav.

 ![3nenagumi](https://user-images.githubusercontent.com/99865483/155071729-6aac2908-3926-4267-8c14-ae9ad694eef1.jpg)